pppp606/codewars_contributions/README.md

 To start, just click the [Use this template link](https://github.com/pppp606/codewars_contributions/generate).
 Create a new repository

 ### Step2 Create a personal access token
-Creates the tokens needed when performing an action
+Creates the tokens needed when performing an action. `repo(Full control of private repositories)` scopes are required

 [Github > Settings > Developer settings > Personal access tokens (classic)](https://github.com/settings/tokens)